RakhithJK/spyder-ide-spyder-wiki/Roadmap.md

     - Add search facilities

-## Version 2.4 / February 2015
+## Version 2.4 / July 2015
 ### Status: Early Stage of Development

 **New major features**:

 * IPython:
-    - Notebook plugin to run notebooks natively inside Spyder (pull request #77)
+    - Notebook plugin to run notebooks natively inside Spyder
-    - Drop support for version 0.13
+    - Drop support for version 1.0 and 2.0
     - Pygments highlighting for the console
-* Additional support for PyQt5 (along with our current PySide/PyQt4 support) (pull request #76)
+* Additional support for PyQt5 (along with our current PySide/PyQt4 support)
-* Conda Package Manager to install/uninstall packages included in Continuum repositories (pull request #61)
+* Conda Package Manager to install/uninstall packages included in Continuum repositories
-* Interactive tutorial (similar to the IPython notebook one) (pull request #70)
+* Interactive tutorial (similar to the IPython notebook one)
 * Custom Layouts
-    - pull request #65
     - Support for Matlab, RStudio and new defaults (horizontal/vertical layouts).
     - New shortcuts
     - Save as many named layouts as the user wants
 * Editor Enhancements:
-    - Code folding support (pull request #56)
+    - Code folding support
     - Markdown and Restructured text support
 * History Log:
     - Better support for IPython cells